Make-magic/PasteMD/docs/md/README.en.md

 - Show the current global hotkey (read-only).
 - Enable/disable the hotkey.
-- Toggle notifications, automatic document creation when no target app is found, and cursor movement to the end after paste.
+- Toggle notifications, set the action when no target app is detected, and toggle moving the caret to the end after paste.
 - Enable or disable Excel-specific features and formatting preservation.
 - Toggle keeping generated DOCX files.
 - HTML Formatting: toggle conversion of strikethrough ~~ to `<del>` tags for proper rendering.